Arbala-Security/Zscaler-add-Domains-to-URL-Category/README.md

 For any technical questions, please contact info@arbalasystems.com

 This ARM template will deploy an Integration Account and a Playbook.
 It will pull domains from Sentinel Incidents and add them to a Zscaler URL Category of your choice.
 URL Categories can be configured to Block and Allow domains in the Zscaler Access Policies.
-This is extremmely useful when a Sentinel Incident identifies a malicious domain communication and you want to quickly add it to your Zscaler Block list.
+This is extremely useful when a Sentinel Incident identifies a malicious domain communication and you want to quickly add it to your Zscaler Block list.

 #